 For a closer look on prices, bands performing and so on, go here.

-Tuska Open Air 2016 takes place from July 1st till 3rd and there are still tickets available, for additional information go to:
+Tuska Open Air 2016 takes place from June 30th till July 2nd and there are still tickets available, though they are going really fast at the moment.
+For additional information go to:

-GRIMM Ghent will be represented, hope to see you there!
+GRIMM Gent will be represented, hope to see you there!